freenas/freenas-docs/userguide/system.rst

 These are generally used when configuring :ref:`SSH Keypairs` or *SFTP* :ref:`Cloud Credentials`.

-To generate a new keypair, click |ui-add|, enter a name, and click :guilabel:`GENERATE KEYPAIR`.
-The :guilabel:`Private Key` and :guilabel:`Public Key` fields fill with the key strings.
+To generate a new keypair, click :guilabel:`Add SSH Keypair`, enter a name, and click :guilabel:`Generate`.
+The :guilabel:`Private key` and :guilabel:`Public key` fields fill with the key strings.

 .. _system_ssh_keypairs_add_fig: